eliudio/crawl4ai-project/README.md

 or plebbys.com or pleppys.com or plebies.com

+## Refactor

+I want your feedback, before you do something

+We have some local processes.

+We have some server processes.

+We have some processes that cater for common stuff

+We have some processes that cover functionality for handling parkrun stuff

+We have some specific scraping events

+We probably have some common helper functions

+We have some export events code

+We have some seeding organisers stuff

+And it basically sits in 1 directory, well 2, but it's not well organised

+I want to restructure, put everything in a nice structure

+And I want the unit tests to have a corresponding directory structure

+What do you think, what structure do you propose?

 ## We need, for price comparison, the price as a value, not string + ccy

 ## APP: Map with search results + the price, like booking.com.